macagua/scrumlatamcomunidad-indico-custom/README.md

 # scrumlatamcomunidad-indico-custom

-Indico Software Custom Theme Files for "Scrum LATAM Comunidad"
+This repository holds the Indico customization files used for the "Scrum LATAM Comunidad" event management system deployment